imranmd/Web_Fundamentals_Reading_Material/NodeJS/04_NodeJS_Fundamentals/05_Global_Object.md

 - **Cross-Module Communication:** The global object can be used for cross-module communication.

-## Practical Usage of the Node.js Global Object
+## Example Usage of the Node.js Global Object

 - **Logging and Debugging:** Use the global `console` object for logging and debugging.